Dose (biochemistry): Over-the-counter medications

-In over-the-counter medicines, dosage is based on age.
-Typically, different doses are recommended for children 6 years and under, children aged 6 to 12 years, and persons 12 years and older, but outside of those ranges the guidance is slim.
-This can lead to serial under or overdosing, as smaller people take more than they should and larger people take less.
-Over-the-counter medications are typically accompanied by a set of instructions directing the patient to take a certain small dose, followed by another small dose if their symptoms don't subside.
-Under-dosing is a common problem in pharmacy, as predicting an average dose that is effective for all individuals is extremely challenging because body weight and size impacts how the dose acts within the body.
+In over-the-counter medicines, both dose and dosage is usually based on age.
+Typically, different doses are recommended for children 6 years and under, for children aged 6 to 12 years, and for persons 12 years and older, but outside of those ranges the guidance is slim.
+This can lead to serial under- or over-dosing, as smaller people take more than they should and larger people take less.
+Over-the-counter medications may be accompanied by a set of instructions directing the patient to take a certain small dose, followed by another small dose if their symptoms don't subside.

 Prescription drugs

-Prescription drug dosage is based typically on body weight.
-Drugs come with a recommended dose in milligrams or micrograms per kilogram of body weight, and that is used in conjunction with the patient's body weight to determine a safe dosage.
-In single dosage scenarios, the patient's body weight and the drug's recommended dose per kilogram are used to determine a safe one-time dose.
-In drugs where multiple doses of treatment are needed in a day, the physician must take into account information regarding the total amount of the drug which is safe to use in one day, and how that should be broken up into intervals for the most effective treatment for the patient.
-Medication underdosing occurs commonly when physicians write prescriptions for a dosage that is correct for a certain time, but fails to increase the dosage as the patient needs (i.e. weight based dosing in children, or increasing dosages of chemotherapy drugs if a patient's condition worsens).
+Prescription drug doses are often based on body weight.
+Drugs come with a recommended dose in milligrams or micrograms per kilogram of body weight, and that is used in conjunction with the patient's age and body weight to determine a safe dose.

+In single-dose scenarios, the patient's body weight and the drug's recommended dose per kilogram are used to determine a safe one-time dose.
+If multiple doses of treatment are needed in a day, the physician must take into account information regarding the total amount of the drug which is safe to use in one day, and how that should be broken up into intervals for the most effective treatment for the patient.
+For example, if the desired total daily amount is 600 mg per day, they may decide a dosage plan that has one 200 mg dose taken three times a day, or one 300 mg dose taken twice a day, or a single 600 mg dose take once a day.

+Medication underdosing occurs commonly when physicians write prescriptions that are correct for a certain time, but fails to increase the dose as the patient needs (i.e. weight-based dosing in children, or increasing dose of chemotherapy drugs if a patient's condition worsens).

 Medical cannabis

 Medical cannabis is used to treat the symptoms of a wide variety of diseases and conditions.
 The dose of cannabis depends on the individual, the condition being treated, and the ratio of cannabidiol (CBD) to tetrahydrocannabinol (THC) in the cannabis.
 CBD is a chemical component of cannabis that is not intoxicating and used to treat conditions like epilepsy and other neuropsychiatric disorders.
 THC is a chemical component of cannabis that is psychoactive.
 It has been used to treat nausea and discomfort in cancer patients receiving chemotherapy treatment.
 For anxiety, depression, and other mental health ailments, a CBD to THC ratio of 10 to 1 is recommended.
 For cancer and neurological conditions, a CBD to THC ratio of 1 to 1 is recommended.
-The correct dosage for a patient is dependent on their individual reaction to both chemicals, and therefore the dosing must be continually adjusted once treatment is initiated to find the right balance.
+The correct dose depends on each individual's reaction to both chemicals, and therefore the dosing must be continually adjusted once treatment is initiated to find the right balance.

 There is limited consensus throughout the scientific community regarding the effectiveness of medicinal cannabis.